SLACK / PRODUCT DESIGN

 IMPACT

-Get Caught up on a Channel up to 10x faster
+Get caught up on a channel up to 100x faster

-If Slack makes employees more productive and not less, management will have little reason to look elsewhere for their internal communication needs.
+If Slack makes employees more productive, management will have little reason to look elsewhere for their internal communication needs.

 - Andrew T.